Skip to content

 Successfully pushed

-You can also set the repository prefix globally via an environment variable:
+You can set the repository prefix globally via an environment variable to avoid repeating the flag:

 export OCI_REPO_PREFIX=quay.io/kubodoc/packages